 Don’t be fooled into thinking that all domain registrars are the same: they’re not.
 Features and functionality vary greatly, and many companies that boast cheap domain registration fees can end up costing you more because of hidden charges.

 In this article, I’m going to compare two of the most popular domain registrars: GoDaddy and Namecheap.
 Both of these companies have been selling domains for more than 20 years, and have expanded their operations to offer customers website hosting, business emails, apps and much more.

-But first, let’s take a look at how these companies got started.
+First, let’s take a look at how these companies got started.

 A Quick History of GoDaddy & Namecheap

 GoDaddy was launched in 1997 under the name ‘Jomax Technologies‘, rebranding as GoDaddy just two years later.
 When the domain industry opened up in 1998, the company grew quickly because of its aggressive marketing techniques and low prices, and, by 2005, it was the largest domain registrar in the world.

 Namecheap was founded in 2000 by Richard Kirkendall, and launched a year later.
 Although not as big as GoDaddy, Namecheap is one of the most popular domain registration services, with more than 10 million domains under its management.

 While it’s common today for domain registry companies to offer customers additional website-related products and services, GoDaddy and Namecheap were among the first to do this, and it continues to be a big part of their business structure.